wilsonw13/cs-blogs/blogs/Setting Up Python.md

 ```

-This way, another developer can easily replicate your virtual environment and its packages by running `pip install -r requirements.txt`.
+This way, another developer can easily replicate your virtual environment and installing the necessary packages by running `pip install -r requirements.txt`.

 ## Setting up `.gitignore`